 Handle: It features a walnut wood handle.
 The handle is not fancy, but the scales are held tightly.
 The full tang construction offers more balance and a part of tang is extended to acts as a pommel.
 Two lanyard holes are functional and tend to offer a sturdy grip over the handle if you put a cord.
 If you are in a hurry, you can place the machete around the wrist during an emergency and can easily access it during need.
 I found the handle comfortable over excessive use.

 Sheath: The package contains a high-quality leather sheath.
-Although, the sheath doesn’t have much carrying options yet it’s good for convenient carry.
-The sheath looks cool due to unique handmade design.
+Although, the sheath doesn’t have many carrying options yet it’s good for convenient carry.
+The sheath looks cool due to its unique handmade design.

-Sheath: The package contains high quality leather sheath.
+Sheath: The package contains a high-quality leather sheath.
 The swivel belt loop allows free movement.
-No retention loop is needed as the sheath itself thick and tight enough to hold machete tightly.
+No retention loop is needed as the sheath itself is thick and tight enough to hold the machete tightly.

 Schrade has been producing outdoor cutting tools at a great price for over a century.
-This Kukri Machete has tested and found good for camping, hiking, executing bushcraft, and would work great in any survival kit.
+This Kukri Machetehas been tested and found good for camping, hiking, executing bushcraft, and would work great in any survival kit.